splunk/splunk-connect-for-syslog/docs/configuration.md

 | SC4S_SOURCE_LISTEN_UDP_SOCKETS | 5 | Number of kernel sockets per active UDP port, which configures multi-threading of the UDP input buffer in the kernel to prevent packet loss.
 Total UDP input buffer is the multiple of SC4S_SOURCE_LISTEN_UDP_SOCKETS * SC4S_SOURCE_UDP_SO_RCVBUFF |
 | SC4S_SOURCE_STORE_RAWMSG | undefined or "no" | Store unprocessed "on the wire" raw message in the RAWMSG macro for use with the "fallback" sourcetype.
 Do _not_ set this in production; substantial memory and disk overhead will result.
 Use for log path/filter development only. |

+### Multiple listening ports for the same source

+SC4S supports multiple network listening ports useful for a narrow set of compliance use cases.
+When configuring a source port variable use a comma ',' separated list with no spaces.

 ## Syslog Source TLS Certificate Configuration

 * Create a folder ``/opt/sc4s/tls`` if not already done as part of the "getting started" process.